top of page

 (she/her/hers)

-Production Manager and Local Coordinator
+Production Manager and Event Coordinator

 Suzanne Victoria Cross was born and raised in North Minneapolis, graduated from St. Cloud State University with a BA in Theater and Community Psychology.
 Suzanne is a local actor, stage manager and teaching artist in the Minneapolis and St. Paul area.
 She has worked with many local theater companies including touring with CLIMB Theatre as an Actor-Educator, Penumbra Theatre Company’s Education and Outreach Program, Lyric Arts Academy, Teatro del Pueblo, In the Heart of the Beast Puppet and Mask Theatre and has been the lead instructor for multiple teaching artist residencies in the Twin Cities.
 She also identifies as the primary caregiver for her mother who is currently navigating the progression of Alzheimer's over the last 9 years.
 Her methodology is centered in honoring and actively engaging with our elders and that stage management is a social justice and community organizing artistic practice.
 Suzanne has a strong passion for the role theater can play in the development of an individual and a community as a whole and that we are never done creating magic.
 She is currently the Production Manager for Pangea World Theater.